Localize and Socialize at WWDC 2013 Follow @BabbleOnTrans

 - Complete list of ISO-639 language codes to use for your iOS app.
 Use these to name your xx.lproj folders.

-- iOS Localized Glossary
+- iOS Glossary

 - This page contains many common translations for iOS terms, including things like Settings, Tap, etc.